 There's one more thing:

-This, along with my own life experiences, inspired me to train as a Certified Trauma Specialist, Certified Domestic Violence and Sexual Assault Advocacy-Based Crisis Counselor, Mind-Body Medicine Professional, Mindfulness-Based Stress Reduction/MBSR Teacher, Certified Peer Counselor, Personal Health Coach, and earn a Certificate in Plant-Based Nutrition.
+This, along with my own life experiences, motivated me to train as a Certified Trauma Specialist, Certified Peer Counselor, Mind-Body Medicine Professional, Certified Domestic Violence and Sexual Assault Advocacy-Based Crisis Counselor, Mindfulness-Based Stress Reduction/MBSR Teacher, Personal Wellness Facilitator and Health Coach, and earn a Certificate in Plant-Based Nutrition.

 I'm still in awe that when I take mindful action in a challenging moment, the calm it brings allows me to handle the next moment with more ease.
 And when I forget to do this?
 It's my reminder to practice.
+(I'm reminded to practice a lot.)
 XO